Research Library

 Read More

-The Environmental Factors of Diabetes
+The Ecological Factors of Diabetes

 Simply saying Black or Indigenous Peoples experience Type 2 Diabetes at a higher rate, leaves room for further racialisation as it could add to the narrative of genetic determinism, which blames a person’s biological make-up for disease rather than considering ecological factors.